green-code-initiative/ecoCode-common/doc/starter-pack.md

 ### Open pull request

 Once your code is pushed and tested, open a PR between your branch and "main" : <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>

+#### Definition Of Done of a PR

+To have the best PR, we strongly recommend you to follow this check-list :

+- [ ] Implement rule
+- [ ] Add documentation and code tags on the rule, along with triggering and non triggering examples
+- [ ] Write Unit tests (triggering and non triggering cases)
+- [ ] Update RULES.md (remove the rule line)
+- [ ] Update `CHANGELOG.md` file (inside `Unreleased` section)
+- [ ] Create PR on the real test project to add a triggering case
+- [ ] Fix potential SonarCloud issues / out-of-date warnings

 ### Review others development